gtm-templates-knowit-experience/sgtm-exclude-whitelist-query-strings/README.md

 Example: **query=[REDACTED]**.

 ### Add Query Parameters for Whitelisting/Exclusion
+You can add parameters using a **table** or a **text field**.
-Add the parameters to the table that you want to Whitelist/Exclude.
+Add the parameters to the table/texxt field that you want to Whitelist/Exclude.

 ## Example Setups
 ### Example Setup for Google Analytics 4 (GA4)